-Edge Hill University provides more than 2,200 single study bedrooms in halls of residence, divided into seven areas on campus.
+Edge Hill University manages and maintains more than 2,300 single study bedrooms in halls of residence which are divided into six areas on campus.

-Offering exceptional value for money, our range of accommodation offers a secure and supportive living environment, with the University voted the safest in the North West (Complete University Guide 2016).
+Voted best value for money student accommodation in the UK (National Student Housing Awards 2019) and a finalist for best university halls (National Student Housing Awards 2019), our range of accommodation offers a secure and supportive living environment on the safest University campus in the North West (Complete University Guide 2020).

-Follow the links below to view our guides to each distinct area of halls of residence and discover the choice of living environments available to suit a range of budgets.
+Our Compare our Halls of Residence page provides a guide to each distinct area of halls of residence on campus so you can discover the choice of living environments available to suit a range of budgets.

-There are currently thirteen fully-adapted rooms, however demand may exceed the number of rooms available.
+There are thirteen fully-adapted rooms on campus, however demand may exceed the number of rooms available.

 What do I need to bring?